jeremytammik/FireRatingCloud/README.md

 Good luck and have fun!

+## Commands

+FireRatingCloud implements four commands:

+- Create and bind shared parameter &ndash; `Cmd_1_CreateAndBindSharedParameter`
+- Export shared parameter values one by one &ndash; `Cmd_2a_ExportSharedParameterValues`
+- Export shared parameter values in batch &ndash; `Cmd_2b_ExportSharedParameterValuesBatch`
+- Import shared parameter values &ndash; `Cmd_3_ImportSharedParameterValues`

+### Create and Bind Shared Parameter

+This standard procedure is unchanged from the original FireRating Revit SDK sample.

+### Export Shared Parameter Values One by One

+Gather the door data element by element and export each data record to a MongoDB JSON document.

+If a corresonding document already exists in the dtabase, it is updated.

+If not, a new document is created.

+This requires a separate REST call for each door element.

+### Export Shared Parameter Values in Batch

+Export all door data records for the entire project to MongoDB JSON documents in one single batch call.

+No possibility to update existing documents was found, so all existing documents related to this project are first deleted.

+In other words, this export operation requires two REST calls: one to delete existing records, and one to export the data.

+As soon as more than two doors are present in the project, the batch export will be faster than the individual export.

+### Import Shared Parameter Values

+All door fire rating values for the entire project are read from the database in one single REST call and used to update the existing element data.

 ## Todo

 - Implement an external event for real-time BIM update subscription like the [room editor](https://github.com/jeremytammik/RoomEditorApp).
 - Subscribe to a push notification event from fireratingdb to trigger the external event whenever changes are made, instead of continuous polling like the room editor.
+This subscription is obviously project specific; only documents realted to the current project are of interest.
-- On document change, update the fireratingdb push notification subscriptionn to the new current docuemnt.
+- On document change, update the fireratingdb push notification subscriptionn to the new current document.
+- The stand-alone FireRatingClient displays data from all projects and therefore needs a different global subscription, not tied to a specific project.

+## Done

 - Implement batch upload.
-Currently, data upload is processed element by element, while download is implemented as one single much more effective batch call.
+Previously, data upload was only processed element by element, whereas download is implemented using one single much more effective batch call.

 ## Authors